Macquarie Centre: Future

 Plans for the $1 billion redevelopment which included towers have been given approval.
-The plans would include 1000 new apartments in four tower blocks, 5000sqm of dedicated community space, including a library and public creative hub.
-The towers will range in height from 26 to 33 storeys, and adding another 2175 car parking spaces.
+The plans would include 1,000 new apartments in four tower blocks, 5,000m² of dedicated community space, including a library and public creative hub.
+The towers will range in height from 26 to 33 storeys, and adding another 2,175 car parking spaces.
 A new station plaza between Macquarie University station and the centre is also part of the plan.
 The development will unfold in stages over several years and future applications will be developed.
 This mixed use development has been approved on 15 November 2016.

 As part of Stage 2 planning being approved, it was announced on 16 January 2019 that Macquarie Ice Rink would close on 31 January 2020 for demolition to make way for the new retail and residential towers.

-In February 2019, AMP Capital Shopping Centres, which owns Macquarie Centre, announced it had decided to preserve the ice rink.
+In February 2019, AMP Capital Shopping Centres announced it had decided to preserve the ice rink.
 This was largely due to the large public outcry regarding the removal of the iconic rink.